Serving Our Community

 Dr. Sherwin, his family, and staff, have always been involved in several different community projects.
-Most notably, is his involvement with the Donated Dental Program, The Children's Dental Access Program and the M.O.M.
-Project.
+Most notably, is his involvement with the Donated Dental Program and The Children's Dental Access Program here in Orange Virginia and the M.O.M.
+Project in South West Virginia.

 For more information on these wonderful programs or to volunteer, please visit the hyper-links below;

 Please be sure to view the video collage of photos that Dr. Sherwin took of the M.O.M.
 Project that he attended in the wake of hurricane Katrina, New Orleans.
 (You can find it at the Mission of Mercy hyperlink below)

 Dr. Sherwin's day on the Hill, representing the VDA, and addressing the legislature.

 Hitting the hard topics with Delegate Bobby Orrock.

 14th Annual Mission of Mercy 2013.

 Hard at work and enjoying every moment are Virginia State Senator Phil Puckett, VDA President Elect Dr. Ted Sherwin, Dr. Terry Dickinson, Senator Tim Kaine and ADA President Dr. Bob Faiella.

 Dr. Sherwin and ADA President Dr. Bob Faiella, speak to Stan Brock, Director of R.A.M. and former Co Host of Wild Kingdom.

 Making beautiful smiles, one patient at a time!